UCLouvain-CBIO/BSS2020/index.md

 ## Social programme

-All participants are invited to join for dinner in the Louvain House mezzanine on Wednesday at 7pm.
+All participants are invited to join for dinner on Wednesday night.
+Details will follow.

+## Contact

+For inquiries related to the registration, scientific program, organisation, please contact us at contact-cbio@uclouvain.be.

 ## Organising committee

 - Laurent Gatto
 - Axelle Loriot
 - Julie Klein

-## Contact

-For inquiries related to the registration, scientific program, organisation, please contact us at contact-cbio@uclouvain.be.

 ## Code of conduct